space0ut/analysePwList/README.md

 # analysePwList

-This script will go through a wordlist and analyse the pattern for each listet password.
+This script will go through a wordlist and analyse the pattern for each listed password.

 You can choose between hashcat output pattern or crunch output pattern.